Admission to Program

 Successful candidates for admission to the School Counseling program must demonstrate a readiness to succeed in graduate level training to become a helping professional, an openness to feedback, emotional maturity, and the ability to relate to diverse groups of students, teachers, and parents.
 The initial screening is based on a comprehensive and integrated review of all the material that the applicants have submitted.

 - Completion of a baccalaureate degree: Transcripts for all coursework must be submitted with the application and should demonstrate readiness to succeed in graduate level coursework.
-Documentation of 18 credit hours of undergraduate psychology or related behavioral sciences course work is required.
+Documentation of 18 credit hours of undergraduate courses related to psychology, education, or a helping profession preferred.

 - General area Graduate Record Examination scores